statengeneraal/laws-markdown/verdrag/protocol/to/the/1979/convention/on/long-range/transboundary/air/pollution/etc/BWBV0001635/README.md

 ### 9

-For Canada, critical levels of ozone are determined to protect human health and the environment and are used to establish a Canada-wide Standard for ozone.
-The emission ceilings in annex II are defined according to the ambition level required to achieve the Canada-wide Standard for ozone.
+For Canada, it is understood that there is no lower threshold for human health effects from ozone.
+That is, adverse effects have been observed at all ozone concentrations experienced in Canada.
+The Canadian Ambient Air Quality Standard for ozone was set to aid management efforts nationally, and by jurisdictions, to significantly reduce the effects on human health and the environment.

 ### 10

+For the United States of America, critical levels are established in the form of primary and secondary national ambient air quality standards for ozone in order to protect public health with an adequate margin of safety and to protect public welfare, including vegetation, from any known or expected adverse effects.
+Integrated assessment modelling and the air quality standards are used in providing guidance for setting the emission reduction commitments for the United States of America in annex II.

+### IV

+####Critical levels of particulate matter

+### A

+####For Parties in the geographical scope of EMEP

+### 11

+The critical level of PM for human health is determined in accordance with the WHO air quality guidelines as the mass concentration of PM <sub>2.5</sub>.
+Attainment of the guideline level is expected to effectively reduce health risks.
+The long-term PM <sub>2.5</sub> concentration, expressed as an annual average, is proportional to the risk to health, including reduction of life expectancy.
+This indicator is used in integrated modelling to provide guidance for emission reduction.
+In addition to the annual guideline level, a short-term (24-hour mean) guideline level is defined to protect against peaks of pollution which have significant impact on morbidity or mortality.

+### B

+####For Parties in North America

+### 12

+For Canada, it is understood that there is no lower threshold for human health effects from PM.
+That is, adverse effects have been observed at all concentrations of PM experienced in Canada.
+The Canadian national standard for PM was set to aid management efforts nationally, and by jurisdictions, to significantly reduce the effects on human health and the environment.

+### 13

-For the United States of America, critical levels of ozone are determined to protect public health with an adequate margin of safety, to protect public welfare from any known or expected adverse effects, and are used to establish a national ambient air quality standard.
-Integrated assessment modelling and the air quality standard are used in providing guidance for setting the emission ceilings and/or reductions for the United States of America in annex II.
+For the United States of America, critical levels are established in the form of primary and secondary national ambient air quality standards for PM in order to protect public health with an adequate margin of safety, and to protect public welfare (including visibility and man-made materials) from any known or expected adverse effects.
+Integrated assessment modelling and the air quality standards are used in providing guidance for setting the emission reduction commitments for the United States of America in annex II.

+### V

+####Critical levels of ammonia

+### 14

+Critical levels (as defined in article 1) of ammonia are determined to protect plants in accordance with the Convention ’s Manual on Methodologies and Criteria for Modelling and Mapping Critical Loads and Levels and Air Pollution Effects, Risks and Trends.

+### VI

+####Acceptable levels of air pollutants to protect materials

+### 15

+Acceptable levels of acidifying pollutants, ozone and PM are determined to protect materials and cultural heritage in accordance with the Convention ’s Manual on Methodologies and Criteria for Modelling and Mapping Critical Loads and Levels and Air Pollution Effects, Risks and Trends.
+The acceptable levels of pollutants are the maximum exposure a material can tolerate in the long term without resulting in damage above specified target corrosion rates.
+This damage, which can be calculated by available dose-response functions, is the result of several pollutants acting together in different combinations depending on the material: acidity (sulphur dioxide (SO <sub>2</sub>), nitric acid (HNO <sub>3</sub>)), ozone and PM.

 ### Annex  II